 CCaTS Grand Rounds.
 Held from noon to 1 p.m. each Friday, CCaTS Grand Rounds provides an opportunity for intellectual interaction among team members, students, trainees and faculty.

 It also provides a forum for scholars and students in the KL2 Program and Ph.D.
 Program to discuss projects and learn about the breadth of approaches and techniques used across the spectrum of clinical and translational science.
 Presenting at Grand Rounds is a requirement for all KL2 scholars in their final year of funding.

-Scholars pursuing the master's degree or certificate.
-In addition to the courses listed above, scholars pursuing the master's degree or certificate have additional required courses.
+Master's degree or certificate courses.
+In addition to the courses listed above, scholars pursuing the Postdoctoral Master's Degree or Postdoctoral Certificate Program have additional required courses.

 The CCaTS Education Contacts page contains a listing of team members who can assist you with questions.